 The proposal will result in positive social and economic effects by assisting to protection of the adjacent properties and surrounding land from wave attack and coastal erosion and will improve public safety by removing unsuitable materials from the existing wall.
-A long rock wall is in place in this area already.
-This application relates only to repair.
+Further damage to properties along the beach is capable of being minimalised and therefore the defensive action of sea wall repair is reasonable in the circumstances of the case.